TanjimulSabbir/Memoro/README.md

 ### 📬 Contact

 I started this project **on my own**, driven by passion and dedication.
-If you’re interested in contributing or joining this mission to take **Planiva** to the next level and help turn this dream into reality, **you’re warmly welcome!**
+If you’re interested in contributing or joining this mission to take **Memoro** to the next level and help turn this dream into reality, **you’re warmly welcome!**

 ✨ **Let’s build something amazing together!** ✨